laura-barluzzi/TorPaste/README.md

 TorPaste is a simple Pastebin service written in Python using the Flask framework.
 It is targetted to users inside Tor and can be easily setup as a Hidden Service.
-All files are stored in the filesystem of the server, in the `pastes` folder.
-It has been designed in order to need no cookies or JavaScript and can work without problems in Tor Browser with Security and Privacy Settings set to Maximum, unlike most, if not all, other services.
+As of version v0.4 TorPaste supports multiple backends for storage of data, however currently only the local filesystem backend is implemented.
+TorPaste has been designed in order to need no cookies or JavaScript and to run without problems in the Tor Browser with the Security and Privacy Settings set to Maximum.

-Unfortunately that means all the pastes are stored in **plaintext** format, readable by anyone, including the server.
-For this reason, all pastes are indexed and available publicly to anyone to see as well.
+Unfortunately, the lack of client-side code means all the pastes are stored in **plaintext** format, readable by anyone, including the server.
+For this reason, all pastes are indexed and available publicly by default to anyone to see as well.
 Do not use this service for sensitive data.

 ## How to run this?